How to Make Brushing Fun for Your Child

 Just like making their bed or taking a bath, getting your kids to brush their teeth can be challenging.
 Here are some ideas on how you can make it fun for them.

-- Set the example.
 Brush your teeth while they’re nearby and appreciate how clean they feel when you’re done.
-If your children see/hear you enjoying brushing, they are more likely to emulate your behavior, making their first few trips to a family dentist in Calgary NW a pleasurable one.
+If your children see or hear you enjoying brushing, they are more likely to emulate your behaviour.

-- Make it a game.
-Teeth should be brushed for 2-minutes.
+It should take two minutes for anyone to brush their teeth, regardless of age.
 That may seem like an eternity to your child, so put on a 2-minute song and challenge them to brush to the end of the song.

-- Get a fun toothbrush.
-There are toothbrushes with their favourite cartoon characters, toothbrushes with lights and sounds from their favourite movies, and electric toothbrushes with fun characters.
-Let them choose!
+There are endless toothbrush options for kids.
+Try toothbrushes with their favourite cartoon characters, toothbrushes with lights and sounds from their favourite movies, or an electric toothbrushes with fun characters.
+Or why not let them choose?

-- Use a tasty toothpaste.
 Most young kids find minty toothpaste too “spicy.”
 Try a fruit or bubblegum flavoured toothpaste as long as it’s approved by CAPD guidelines for safety.
-If you’re unsure about which toothpaste is suitable for your child, one of our Calgary NW dentists will gladly be able to assist.
+If you’re unsure about which toothpaste is suitable for your child, ask your dentist for suggestions.

-- Let a stuffie watch.
-Have your child bring their favourite stuffed animal or doll into the bathroom and they can ‘teach’ it how to brush teeth.
+Have your child bring their favourite stuffed animal or doll into the bathroom, and they can ‘teach’ it how to brush its teeth.